nguyenquanltdd/Sky-loyalty-framework/doc/api/campaign.rst

 Example
 ^^^^^^^

-To check reward campaign visibility for the customers ``campaign = 000096cf-32a3-43bd-9034-4df343e5fd93`` use the method below:
+To check reward campaign visibility for the customers ``campaign = 000096cf-32a3-43bd-9034-4df343e5fd93`` use the below method:

 .. code-block:: bash